 However, all Canadians entering Mexico either by plane or land should have a tourist card filled out and have it stamped at their first port of entry.
 When entering by land, you will have to go to the immigration booth located at the border crossing.
 When entering by plane and transiting through Mexico City, your tourist card should be stamped in Mexico City before boarding towards your final destination.

-For tourist visa extensions and replacements:
+For tourist visa replacements:

 If your tourist card was lost or stolen in Mexico, you must immediately go to the nearest Immigration office in order to obtain a replacement or an exit permit (depending on your date of entry).